 JOIN THE PROJECT

-We have located land to build this structure near the Abbey and are currently working on closing the sale.
-Please help us make this building project a reality for our growing diocese, and get our seminarians moved in to their new home!
+Please help us make this building project a reality for our growing diocese, and get our seminarians moved into their new home!